FormerlyZeroCool/LLAMA_BMCC/INSTALL_README.md

 ## Steps to Install

-### 1. Running `install.bat`
+### 1. Running `run_first_install.bat`
-The `install.bat` file automates the installation of WSL and the Debian Linux distribution, and runs the `install.sh` script that installs the Ollama application.
-Here are the included commands:
+The `run_first_install.bat` file automates the installation of WSL and the Debian Linux distribution:

-### 2. Executing the Batch File
-- **Right-click** on `install.bat` and select **"Run as administrator"** to start the installation process.
-Running as administrator is essential as installing WSL requires administrative privileges.
-If you are in windows 11 instead you should just be able to run the bat file by double clicking on it
+- **Right-click** on `run_first_install.bat` and select **"Run as administrator"** to start the installation process.
+This is essential as installing WSL requires administrative privileges.
+Windows 11 users can simply double-click to run the file.

+### 2. Running `run_second_install.bat`
+After setting up WSL and Debian, execute `run_second_install.bat` to install necessary tools such as ollama, curl, git, make, g++, gcc, and jq:
+- **Right-click** on `run_second_install.bat` and select **"Run as administrator"**.
+This step ensures all installations are handled with the necessary permissions.

 ### 3. User Interactions
-- **During Debian Installation**: When prompted, enter a username and password for your new Debian user account.
-These credentials will be used for future sudo operations within Debian.
+- **During Debian Installation**: When prompted, create a username and password for your new Debian user account.
+This information will be necessary for sudo operations within Debian.

-- **During Script Execution**: The `install.sh` script will likely prompt you for the sudo password.
-Enter the password you set up for the Debian user account.
-This script will proceed to install Ollama.

 ### 4. Following On-Screen Instructions
-After initiating the batch file, follow any on-screen prompts to complete the setup.
-These will guide you through the WSL installation, the configuration of Debian, and the installation of Ollama.
+Follow any on-screen prompts to complete the setup through both batch files.
+These will guide you through the initial WSL and Debian setup and then the installation of the development tools and ollama.

 ## Post-Installation
-After the installation, you can access your Debian WSL environment:
+Access your Debian WSL environment:
 - **Via the Start Menu**: Search for "Debian" and open the app.
-- **Via Command Line**: Type `wsl` or `wsl -d Debian` in your command prompt to start interacting with Debian.
+- **Via Command Line**: Enter `wsl` or `wsl -d Debian` in the command prompt to start using Debian.

 ## Troubleshooting
-- **WSL Not Recognized**: Confirm that you have the latest Windows updates installed.
+- **WSL Not Recognized**: Ensure your Windows has the latest updates installed.
-- **Permission Issues**: Ensure you run `install.bat` as an administrator.
+- **Permission Issues**: Confirm you have administrative rights and run both batch files as administrator.
-- **Sudo Password Prompts**: Remember that the sudo password is the one you set during the Debian user account creation.

-For additional help or more detailed instructions on using WSL, visit the [official Microsoft WSL installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).
+For additional help or more detailed instructions on using WSL, refer to the [official Microsoft WSL installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## What's next?

-If you have successfully completed the instructions please open the project in the wsl terminal byt typing wsl into a terminal, and cding to the appropriate directory
-Then cd into the server directory, and type 'make run' to install, and run Then move onto the CURL_README.md, and follow the instructions there to learn how to interact with the web service
+After the installation, open the WSL terminal by typing `wsl` into a command prompt, navigate to the project directory, move into the server directory, and type `make run` to compile and run the server.
+Next, proceed to the `CURL_README.md` to learn how to interact with the web service.